WolfOvs/PolizeiBerlinBikes/README.md

 ```bash
 https://bikeindex.org:443/api/v3/search/count?location=Berlin&distance=10&stolenness=proximity
 ```
+The FE send the token in the Requeste Header and the BE check it.

+If you try to access to /home without token you are redirected to login.

 On homepage we have the table with bikes info, the pagination with the total and the map showing bikes positions.